seemaumesh/ui-material-grid/source/ui-material-grid/README.md

 End to end test has not been implemented in this project

+## components used
+1. angular material UI
+2. ngx popper
+3. ngx-color-picker

 ## About

 This project just contains one component, no navigation, simple project.
-It makes use of responsive angular material UI, ngx popper and ngx-color-picker(optional) It displays the list of properties and saved properties.
+It displays the list of properties and saved properties.
 The service and in memory fake result is used to represend import of modules.